Popov77/EDiPOP/README.md

 # Android App

-The android app saves you the hassle of keeping track of the IP URL address.
-The Android operating system will change it randomly.
-It keeps the screen active and switches on/off the hotspot as you use the app.
+The Android application eliminates the need for manually monitoring the IP URL address, as the Android operating system automatically updates it at random intervals.
+Additionally, the app ensures that the screen remains active and manages the hotspot, turning it on or off based on your app usage.

 You need to configure the following:
 **SSID** EDiPOP ssid name, typically **EDiPOP**